About the Group

 We live in an era of "Big Data", which presents unique challenges for scientific research.
 Atmospheric models were key motivators for creation of the first modern computers, and have pushed their limits ever since.
 In our group, individual model simulations regularly consume and produce Terabytes of data that must be explored and distilled into fundamental understanding.
 Furthermore, we regularly work with multi-Terabyte records of atmospheric composition from satellites.
 Our group is interested in identifying new methods, as well as applying existing numerical methods from other fields, to computationally process these data as efficiently as possible.

-The University of Rochester Atmospheric Modeling Group is actively recruiting applicants to the Dept. of Earth and Environmental Sciences Ph.D. program.
+The University of Rochester Atmospheric Modeling Group may have opportunities available via the Ph.D. programs of the Dept. of Earth and Environmental Sciences or the Dept. of Physics and Astronomy.
 No previous programming experience is required.
 Given the highly interdisciplinary nature of group research, students from a wide variety of backgrounds will be considered.
+Successful applicants will be highly self-motivated and have demonstrated aptitude in prior research experiences.

 The University of Rochester is committed to increasing and supporting groups presently underrepresented in STEM careers.
 Such applicants are especially encouraged to apply, and explore the programs and opportunities available through the David T. Kearns Center.